 You should not insure events where you expect small attendance, small revenues, and small expenses.

 The average cost is $.90 per $100 of exposure to be insured.
 Costs can vary depending on time of year and the region where the event will be located.
 Time of year and region will have a bearing on perils such as snowstorms, earthquakes, and hurricanes, and terrorism.

-Coverage can be purchased in advance from one month to one year prior to the event.
+Coverage can be purchased in advance from 15 days to one year prior to the event.
 Advance purchase allows you to lock in the best terms and pricing.
 In addition, advance purchase of coverage can result in protection in the event of facility problems, which result in rebooking at another facility and the subsequent relocation costs.